 Dental Health in Dogs – A Detailed Guide

 Dental disease is a common problem in dogs, just as in humans, and some studies show that up to 60-80% of dogs can be affected.
-Dental disease affects the teeth and gums, leading to pain, discomfort, inflammation, and broken or lose teeth.
+Dental disease affects the teeth and gums, leading to pain, discomfort, inflammation, and broken or loose teeth.
 Dogs are very resilient creatures and will not easily show the signs of mouth pain, even in severe cases.
 Where they feel their choice is to eat or to starve, they will force themselves to eat regardless of how difficult it is.
 As part of our duty of care to our pets, we must look after their mouths too.

 What is Dental Disease?